statnet/computing/reproducible_env/README.md

 export GITHUB_PAT="\<your github private access token\>"
 ```

-In the first line, replace <user> by your user name.
-This tells `renv` to store
+This tells `renv` to store the files for the packages on the "csde" partition
-the files for the packages on the "csde" partition and not on the home folder.
+and not on the home folder.
+The latter can cause problems as the size of the home
-The latter can cause problems as the size of the home folder is limited on hyak.
+folder is limited on hyak.

 > ### Note if /gscratch/csde/renv/" does not yet exist
 >